Tirtstan/Tweening-Components/README.md

-# DoTweenPresets
+# DoTween Presets

-Requires DoTween and TextMeshPro installed
+Just attach a script of your choice onto the desired game object and tweak!

+## Dependencies

+-   DoTween (free or pro)

+Enjoy!